gcdeng/my-website-v3/src/pages/resume.md

   - Implemented lazy loading.
   - Evaluated the possibility of removing or replacing packages.
   - Utilized DevTools to analyze rendering performance.
-- Deployed and configured development environments.
 - Implemented i18n multiple languages.
 - Integrated real-time data and UI state updates (Long polling, Websocket).
 - Integrated image streaming, concurrently drawing specific shapes, text, and images on the video feed.
 - Developed a drawing tool allowing users to draw lines, rectangles, polygons, etc., on image thumbnails, with coordinates sent to the backend via API for analysis area configuration.
-- Developed a form configuration interface with various form components, field validation, and photo upload functionalities (from local, NAS, webcam, screenshot of image stream).
+- Developed various form components with field validation, and photo upload functionalities (from local, NAS, webcam, screenshot of image stream).
 - Created a wizard window component for step-by-step form configuration, including data transfer and validation between each step.
 - Visualized statistical data or system information into interactive charts using data visualization libraries such as D3.js and ECharts.
 - Developed RESTful APIs using Node.js, Express, and MongoDB.